sanity/Swarm/README.rst

 Swarm
 =====

-You may find the Swarm source code here, however for the project's homepage and lots more information, please visit GoogleCode_.
+You may find the Swarm source code here, however for the project's homepage and lots more information, including an explanation of *what Swarm is*, please visit GoogleCode_.

 .. _GoogleCode: http://code.google.com/p/swarm-dpl